DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 Cons: The stops are for reference only, no lever option, pricy.

-Description: I’ve used a lot of PolarPro filters – ND, polarizers and more.
-I own some for my DJI Mavic Pro, and I also own a couple of sets for my Laowa 7.5mm lens.
+Description: I’ve used a lot of PolarPro filters – ND, polarizers, and more.
+I own some for my DJI Mavic Pro and a couple of sets for my Laowa 7.5mm lens.
 And the filters have all been of good quality.

-So I was excited to learn about this new set of variable NDs from PolarPro, which are endorsed by famous YouTuber and filmmaker Peter McKinnon.
+So, I was excited to learn about this new set of variable NDs from PolarPro, endorsed by famous YouTuber and filmmaker Peter McKinnon.

-PolarPro has made a wise choice here by limiting the density range and adding hard stops to each version of the filter, because it gives you the best optical quality with no vignetting (unless at wide angles) and zero cross-patterning.
+PolarPro has made a wise choice by limiting the density range and adding hard stops to each filter version.
+It gives you the best optical quality without vignetting (unless at wide angles) and zero cross-patterning.

-So for once, the influencer and brand symbiosis has actually paid off for the benefit of the consumer (a.k.a. you and me).
+So, for once, the influencer and brand symbiosis has paid off for the consumer’s benefit (a.k.a. you and me).

 Unless you only own lenses with a diameter of less than 67mm, I would recommend you buy the 77mm or the 82mm version and then buy step-up rings.
-That way you’ll be able to use these great filters on a lot of lenses.
+That way, you can use these great filters on many lenses.

-The 2-5 stop filter is a bit cheaper than the 6-9 stop filter.
+The 2-5 stop filter is cheaper than the 6-9 one.